Managed Bare Metal Essentials Service Level Agreement

 Less than 99.0%30%

-5. The Service Credits specified in this SLA are Your sole and exclusive remedies for any incident occurring during Your Service Term for the OVHcloud Service or for any other claim in connection with this SLA.
-In no event will the amount of Service Credits issued for all incidents within a given month exceed 30% of the monthly invoiced amount for the OVHcloud Services.
+Sole and Exclusive Remedy - The Service Credits are Customer's sole and exclusive remedy for any incident occurring during the Service Term for the Service or for any other claim in connection with this SLA.
+In no event will the amount of Service Credits issued for all incidents within a given month exceed 30% of the monthly invoiced amount for the Service.

-2. The following (each an "Unavailability Exclusion") will be excluded from any time-based calculations related to a class of OVHcloud Service being Unavailable:
+1. Time Based Calculations Exclusions.
+The following will be excluded from any time-based calculations related to Service being Unavailable:

-2. Unavailability due to Your misuse of a particular class of OVHcloud Service;
+2. Unavailability due to Customer's misuse of the Service;

-3. Unavailability that results from Your facilities, equipment, software, or other technology and/or third-party facilities, equipment, services, software, or other technology (other than third-party equipment within OVHcloud's direct control);
+3. Unavailability that results from the Customer’s facilities, equipment, software, or other technology and/or third-party facilities, equipment, services, software, or other technology (other than third-party equipment within OVHcloud's direct control);

-4. Unavailability arising from Your use of an outdated release of the OVHcloud Services or third-party software, or any failure to install a material Update to either of the foregoing;
+4. Unavailability arising from the Customer’s use of an outdated release of the Service or third-party software, or any failure to install a material Update to either of the foregoing;

 6. Denial of service attacks, virus or hacking attacks, or bugs in code, hardware, or services for which there is no commercially reasonable, known solution (even if there is a known workaround); and

-7. Force majeure events or any other event that are not within OVHcloud's direct control or that could not have been avoided with commercially reasonable care.
+7. Force majeure events or any other event that is not within OVHcloud's direct control or that could not have been avoided with commercially reasonable care.